Understanding the new crypto reporting rules coming to New Zealand

 For most Pay It Now users, the impact will be minimal and largely administrative.

-The main change is that you may be asked to provide or confirm some additional information so that Pay It Now can meet its regulatory obligations.
+The main change is that you may be asked to provide or confirm some additional details so that Pay It Now can meet its regulatory obligations.

 What we may ask you to do